Caldicot School: 1969-1974

-On the 3rd of September 1969 the school became comprehensive and changed its name to Caldicot Comprehensive School.
+On 3 September 1969 the school became comprehensive and changed its name to Caldicot Comprehensive School.
 To accommodate more pupils, a new four storey block was opened that could accommodate a further 600 pupils.
 It housed a canteen, gymnasium, 20 classrooms and a science block.
 This building was originally known as Upper School, until a further block was built in 1973 making it known as Middle School and then later becoming known as Castle School, named after Caldicot Castle.